trzy/MRLaserTag/README.md

 Keep in mind this project is a very rough proof-of-concept developed in a matter of weeks.
 I don't expect anyone to actually attempt to run this code but it is technically possible to do so.
 I hope it serves as an inspiration for your own cool mixed reality projects.

+**NOTE:** All licensed assets have been stripped out of this repository and replaced with "gray box" versions.

 ## Setup Instructions

 The physical set up and build process is documented to the best of my ability here.
 There is no automated build system.
 Windows on x86-64 is the only supported platform.